-This ensures safe medication administration at the

-correct rate.
-Rapid injection of IV medications can
+This ensures safe medication administration at the correct rate.
+Rapid injection of IV medications can have serious consequences for the patient

-of IV medications.
+Always assess IV sites before and after administration of IV medications.

 Remove empty syringe.
 Clean port for 15 seconds using alcohol and friction.